apoorvam/algorithms/README.md

 More on [analysis](https://raw.githubusercontent.com/apoorvam/algorithms/master/analysis/README.md) of algorithms.

-## Implementation of Data Structures
+## Implementation of Data Structures and Problems solved

 * Stack
     - Using linked lists